 If you are a middle school or high school student from anywhere in the world, you can purchase High 5 tickets.
 You do not need to be from New York.
 You do not even need to be from the United States.
 But you need to be in middle or high school.
 You must present proper identification when you arrive at the theater or museum.
 Identification can be anything proving your age or school enrollment.
 It can be a student ID, a driver’s license, or even a school report card.
 For every eligible High 5 student they are allowed one (1) non-student (adult or child) ticket at the same $5 discount price.
 However, there can never be more adults than eligible students in a group.
 (Of course, grownups can be loyal High 5-ers, too, and purchase tickets or subscribe to our newsletter.
 But when it’s time to pick up High 5 tickets at a venue, there must be at least one eligible student present for every two tickets.)

-How do I join High 5’s mailing list?
++ How do I join the High 5 mailing list?

 Get all the latest High 5 news – weekly blasts about new listings and Save the Date reminders for season launches — by clicking here and subscribing to our e-newsletter.
 Once you’ve answered a few questions to let us know a little bit about you, you’ll be on the list to get all our emails!